Upcoming Events and Fundraisers

 City Island Oyster Reef wouldn’t be where we are today without the efforts of our volunteers.
 If you’d like to get involved, check out our variety of volunteer opportunities that happen throughout the year.

 Viva la Sound

-Save the date of October 2 (rain date: October 3) for our Viva la Sound festival, funded by a generous grant from the National Fish and Wildlife Foundation – Long Island Sound Futures Fund 2020!
+On October 2, we hosted the Viva la Sound festival, funded by a generous grant from the National Fish and Wildlife Foundation – Long Island Sound Futures Fund 2020.

-Join us for a fun, free day of educational activities centered on City Island and the surrounding Long Island Sound waters.
-Meet our partner organizations, enjoy live music and delicious food donated by local restaurants, and learn more about our research and how you can get involved!
+The event included educational activities centered on City Island and the surrounding Long Island Sound waters, information from our partner organizations, live music and delicious food donated by local restaurants.

 2nd Annual Water Jubilee